tanguylegazon/fh-simulator/README.md

 This project is licensed under the terms of the MIT License.
 For more information, see the [LICENSE](LICENSE) file.

-For information on the licenses of third-party projects included in this project, see the [THIRD-PARTY-LICENSES.md](THIRD-PARTY-LICENSES.md) file.
+For information on the licenses of third-party components included in this project, see the [THIRD-PARTY-LICENSES.md](THIRD-PARTY-LICENSES.md) file.

 ---